 Please note that this is not a recipe for Shepherd’s Pie.
 Shepherd’s Pie, by definition uses minced lamb.
 Anything else is a cottage pie and cannot technically be called a shepherd’s pie.
 Regardless of that factoid (which you may or may not give a hoot about), this dish is full of all the love and goodness that you and your family will be craving throughout the oncoming chilly days and nights of winter.
 It’s a satisfying, warm and hearty dish that’s just perfect for cozying up around the table with family or friends and some good wine and conversation.
 (Or stout.
 Stout is good here, too!)

 Have yourself some meat and mash love this winter.
 You deserve it.
-It’s comfort food season, so consider this a calorie free meal for a Saturday night and enjoy!
+It’s comfort food season, so consider this a calorie-free meal for a Saturday night and enjoy!
 We surely did.
+Whether you call this a cottage pie or a shepherd's pie, it's sure to become one of your families favorite recipes.
+Give it a try!

 What I would have done Differently had I thought of it at the time: